binazgreat/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. islower -> Write a function that checks for lowercase character.
 4. isalpha -> Write a function that checks for alphabetic character.
 5. Sign -> Write a function that prints the sign of a number.
+6. Absolute value -> Write a function that computes the absolute value of an integer.